bbauska/W3Cx-5of5/README.md

   alt="The Best Way to Learn JavaScript." />
 </p>

-What it the best method for learning JavaScript?
+<p>What it the best method for learning JavaScript?</p>

-When you are a complete beginner, I will recommend to look at examples, tweak them, change small things, try to understand how the syntax looks like.
-Even without deep explanations, without reading a book, or studying in details the different concepts of language, you can learn a lot.
+<p>When you are a complete beginner, I will recommend to look at examples,
+tweak them, change small things, try to understand how the syntax looks like.
+Even without deep explanations, without reading a book, or studying in details the different concepts of language, you can learn a lot.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 94. the best way to learn javascript (70) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">